OpenTreeOfLife/treemachine/README.md

 * `tsv_taxonomy` is the `taxonomy.tsv` file from the [Open Tree of Life Taxonomy (OTT)](https://tree.opentreeoflife.org/about/taxonomy-version/)
 * `DB_name` is the name for the generated DB

 ### Serving a DB with Neo4j

 Compile the server plugins (see 'Server plugins, above).
-Before starting neo4j, file `$(NEO4J_HOME)/conf/neo4j-server.properties` will have to be modified slightly.
-Typically, you'll just have to put the full path of the DB directory constructed by treemachine-LITE as the value for the `org.neo4j.server.database.location` setting.
+Before starting neo4j, you will need to modify file `$(NEO4J_HOME)/conf/neo4j-server.properties`.
+Put the full path of the DB directory constructed by treemachine-LITE as the value for the `org.neo4j.server.database.location` setting.

-After you have loaded content into your db, you can run the neo4j http server with the command (assuming that the neo4j directory is on your path, otherwise you can directly call `bin/neo4j` in the neo4j directory):
+After you have loaded content into your db, you can run the neo4j http server with the command :

 ```
 neo4j start
 ```

+assuming that the neo4j directory is on your path.
+Note that `neo4j` is in the `bin` directory of neo4j if you want to call it without modifying your path.

 ### Running the tests

 To make sure everything is running ok, run the web service tests: